Tasmania’s manufacturing sector has evolved over decades to focus on advanced design and production.

 The establishment of Tasmania’s Manufacturing Centre of Excellence in Burnie houses an Original Equipment Manufacturer facility and the Southern Hemisphere’s largest privately owned Simulated Work Environment, driving and sustaining culture of innovation through Tasmania’s manufacturing supply chains.

 Tasmania’s renewable energy proposition is unique in the nation.
 Tasmania's energy is derived on-island from clean, renewable sources such as hydro and wind energy.
-As a state, Tasmania is 100 per cent renewable and is set to become a net exporter of renewables by 2026.
+As a state, Tasmania is 100 per cent renewable and has legislated an ambitious Renewable Energy Target to double our electricity generation to 200 per cent by 2040.

 This aim is supported through new projects such as the Project Marinus interconnector, proposed wind generation, and the Battery of the Nation suite of projects which provide even more opportunities for businesses across the state.